Combinatorial Mathematics Society of Australasia: Activities

 The main activities of the CMSA are to publish the Australasian Journal of Combinatorics (AJC), and to oversee the organisation of the annual Australasian Conference on Combinatorial Mathematics and Combinatorial Computing (ACCMCC), and the ten-yearly International Combinatorics Conference (ICC).
 The CMSA also publishes an E-Newsletter in April, July, and October each year.

 Student support

 The CMSA strongly encourages student participation in its conferences.
 The CMSA Student Support Scheme provides travel support, and the CMSA Anne Penfold Street Student Prize (formerly called the CMSA Student Prize, 2001–16) is awarded annually for the best student talk.

 CMSA Medal

 The CMSA Medal is awarded at most every three years, to honour a member of the CMSA who has made outstanding and sustained contributions to combinatorics and to the Australasian combinatorics community.

-CMSA Medal recipients

 The following individuals have been awarded the CMSA Medal: